cshum/imagor/docs/docs/storage-s3.md

 # AWS S3

 imagor supports AWS S3 for Loader, Storage, and Result Storage.
-It is also compatible with S3-compatible services such as [MinIO](https://min.io) and DigitalOcean Spaces.
+It is also compatible with S3-compatible services such as Cloudflare R2, MinIO and DigitalOcean Spaces.

 Enable each role by setting the corresponding bucket environment variable: